MingyuYang-Yale/BENG469/Assignment3/Background/README.md

+**Somatic mutation**: An alteration in DNA that occurs after conception.
+Somatic mutations can occur in any of the cells of the body except the germ cells (sperm and egg) and therefore are not passed on to children.
+These alterations can (but do not always) cause cancer or other diseases.

+**Germline mutation**: A gene change in a body's reproductive cell (egg or sperm) that becomes incorporated into the DNA of every cell in the body of the offspring.
+Germline mutations are passed on from parents to offspring.
+Also called germline variant.

 #### 31 genes:
 ***MPL, NRAS, DNMT3A, SF3B1, IDH1, GATA2, KIT, TET2, NPM1, BRAF, EZH2, RAD21, JAK2, WT1, ATM, CBL, KRAS, PTPN11, FLT3, IDH2, TP53, PPM1D, SRSF2, SETBP1, CALR, ASXL1, RUNX1, U2AF1, CHEK2, STAG2, PHF6***